jcdenaes/camunda-docs-manual/content/reference/dmn11/feel/language-elements.md

 expression in input entires is simple unary tests.
 These simple unary tests test an input value against an expression and return either `true` if the test is satisfied or `false` otherwise.
-The expression can contain different elements which are described in this sections.
+The expression can contain different elements which are described in these sections.

 # Comparison

 FEEL simple unary tests support the following comparison operators.
-Please note that the equals operator is empty and *not* `=`.
+Please note that the equality operator is empty and *not* `=`.
 Also, a non equal operator such as `!=` does *not* exist.
 To express this, [negation] has to be used.

 <table class="table table-striped">